Rediscovering America’s iconic roadside motels by motorcycle

 Along the journey I meet, learn and share unique stories about the people (moteliers) who operate and restore these retro motels and some motelorcyclists who stay in them.
 I tell you their stories.
 Who are they?
 What inspires them?
 Are the motels an expression of the moteliers in the same way motorcycles are riders?
 What is it about the destinations that attracts them?
 Why have they have settled where they are and do what they do?
 What is the history of the motel?
 Who were the guests?
 What is the craziest thing they’ve seen?
 Why are these motels great for motorcyclists?
 And I discover the quirky cultural elements unique to each place.
 Finally, in the long periods of quiet helmet time on the highway, and beyond the buzz of the old half lit neon motel signs, I get time to think about midlife and share with you the thoughts I derive from hours of solitude.

 This project was well over a year in the making and involved researching and adding vintage motels to the list of destinations on this website, speaking with moteliers, motorcyclists , other travellers and mapping the journey.
 Along my travels I captured thousands of photographs and brief recaps of the motels I visit.
-And finally now upon my return, I will publish a written account of my journey to discover the intersection of motorcycles and motels entitled Sleeping Around in America: Revisiting the Roadside Motel scheduled for release late fall 2019.
+And finally now upon my return, a written account of my journey to discover the intersection of motorcycles and motels entitled Sleeping Around in America: Revisiting the Roadside Motel is scheduled for release in early 2020.

 For more information, to suggest a route, vintage motel or if you are a motelier or motelorcyclist and would like to share your story, please contact Andrew here.